-His work has been collected privately and publicly world-wide, including his honeybee images that are still shown in the Education Building of the National Agriculture Museum in Ottawa.
+Peter Buwalda is a professional artist living outside Boulder, Colorado with his wife Kimberly.
+Peter's work has been collected privately and publicly worldwide, including his honeybee images which are still on exhibit at the National Agriculture Museum in Ottawa, Canada.

 After graduating with distinction from the Alberta University of the Arts, in Calgary Alberta, Canada in 1999, Peter has been developing his unique style of painting with acrylic ink on stretched watercolor paper for 25 years.
 Using a blend of wet and dry mark making techniques, his approach juxtaposes control with chaos to imbue expressive emotion and life.